If you are a contact of someone with COVID-19

 Find out how to get RATs on campus

-• Can I get a face mask on campus?
+• Get a face mask on campus

 Face masks are welcome in all settings for personal and community safety.
 They continue to be required or recommended in some settings.
-Follow this advice on how to use a mask effectively.

 The University continues to provide access to face masks on campus: